 Pros and cons of glassware

-· See-through- glass pots with lids are ideal because glass is clear, and you dint need to take off the cover to see what you are cooking.
-You can observe how your cooking until its ready without taking the lid off.
+Glass pots with lids are ideal because the glass is clear, and you dint need to take off the cover to see what you are cooking.
+You can observe how your cooking until it’s ready without taking the lid off.

-· Breaks easily- glassware requires very gentle touch as it breaks very easily when dropped or exposed to high temperatures.
+glassware requires a very gentle touch as it breaks very easily when dropped or exposed to high temperatures.
 It can lead to the risk of the user getting hurt.

 How to care for glass pots and pans